 The major curve is that the curve which is most pronounced and usually develops first 1.
 The major curve will usually have the structural abnormality if such an abnormality is present.

 Minor curves are compensatory curves, the result of trying to maintain balance in spite of the major curve.
 They are less pronounced and develop later than the major curve 1.
+They may be fixed or flexible.

 Structural osseous abnormalities

 The apex is the vertebral body or disc space which demonstrates the greatest rotation and/or furthest deviation from the expected centre of the vertebral column 1.
+The end plates of the apical vertebra are often horizontal or near horizontal.

 The end vertebrae are present on either side of the apex and are the vertebrae which are most tilted towards each other 1,4.
 They form the basis of the Cobb angle.